Manifest Season 1 Episode 13 Review: The Peacock,Star Mythology, and Aftershock Theory

 Things are beginning to gel on Manifest where new friends and enemies start circling the truth.
 Themes of atonement and reformation combine with the greater spiritual enigma that is Flight 828’s lost time.
 Now that Zeke has been discovered, the survivors know it is not just the passengers and crew who have experienced this rift in space or time.
 Saanvi refers to the events as aftershocks.
 She claims the flight was the earthquake and smaller events such as the freak snowstorm are the after effects.
 If that is true, then all that has happened since is connected.
 All of the original biblical passages about fate from the first episode come full circle.

-The manifest writers love their symbols.
-Series creator and writer Jeff Rake understands that these nuggets of the mystical are what sets this show apart from every other genre show right now.
+The Manifest writers love their symbols.
+Series creator and writer Jeff Rake understand that these nuggets of the mystical are what sets this show apart from every other genre show right now.
 It is the key to its success so far.
 These breadcrumbs are everywhere, from the number of the flight, the animals identified, and the very stars themselves.
 This complexity litters the landscape of the inner story.
 When done unnecessarily it can create a story that is overly confusing and reductive.
 When done correctly, it propels the plot forward while establishing the underlining rebus of the world of Manifest.
 There is just enough information meted out each week to maintain the integrity of the original story.
 Speculation for shows like this is a must.
 If the viewers cease to care about solving the riddle or the characters, in general, the series is doomed.
 Thus far Manifest has provided characters who are deeply flawed, and more interesting and sympathetic as a result.

 Stars have long held a place in religions and spirituality.
 They symbolize the fight between light and dark, good and evil, and can mythologically can represent rebirth.
 The prominent inclusion of Bright and Dark Lightning paired with a starry sky makes it clear someone or something is talking to the 828’ers.
 Since ancient times stars were associated with creativity, inspiration and divine guidance.
 Whoever is sending the “callings” to our survivors, they have been guided to places and people who need help or need their attention.
 This calling has helped those escape the clutches of The Major’s experiments and young children avoid being kidnapped.
 It has helped Zeke get rescued and come to terms with his sister’s death and even helped Mich address her guilt over her friend’s death.
 Continuing with the symbolism in the newest episode we glimpse that Zeke is wearing his sisters cross necklace as a reminder of her love and a literal albatross around his neck.
 He believes he should be punished by the memory of her for his role in her death.